The bohmion method in nonadiabatic quantum hydrodynamics: Results for model systems

 The nuclear wavepacket first encounters an extended coupling region ($r<0$), where the two BO energy surfaces are very close together, before the BO surfaces move apart.
 The wavepacket branches at this point, and (depending on the initial momentum) the part on the upper BO surface can be reflected if it doesn't have sufficient energy to climb the potential barrier.
 This reflected wavepacket then encounters the extended coupling region for a second time.
 It was suggested in \cite{Curchod} that these dynamics, involving a reflection process which leads to a second passage through a region of nonadiabatic coupling, are paralleled to some extent in the nonradiative deactivation of fulvene.

-We run two simulations, with the nuclear wavepacket given initial momenta $k=10$ and $k=30$ respectively.
-In Figure \ref{fig:TullyIIIResults} we plot the BO populations and coherence measure in both cases.
-The bohmion simulations perform very well for the higher momentum case $k=30$, again capturing the decoherence with greater accuracy than the other methods we have been discussing; see Figure \ref{fig:Grossplots} in Appendix \ref{app:comp}.
+\paragraph{Decoherence.} We {show simulations for nuclear wavepackets with} initial momenta $k=10$ and $k=30$. {The centre of the initial wavepacket in \eqref{InMolWF} is set to $r_{0}=-15$ a.u. in both cases.} In Figure \ref{fig:TullyIIIResults} we plot the BO populations and coherence measure in both cases.
+The bohmion simulations perform very well for the higher momentum case $k=30$, again capturing the decoherence with {good accuracy}; see Figure \ref{fig:Grossplots} in Appendix \ref{app:comp}.
 The lower momentum simulation involves more challenging dynamics, with significant wavepacket splitting and reflection.
-The results shown in Figure \ref{fig:TullyIIIResults}, computed with a regularization lengthscale of ${\alpha}={1}/{20}$ a.u., successfully capture the correct qualitative behaviour of the coherence measure throughout, although losing some accuracy at later times $>3000$ a.u. when the reflected wavepacket re-enters the extended coupling region.
+The results shown in Figure \ref{fig:TullyIIIResults}, computed with a regularization lengthscale of ${\alpha}={1}/{20}$ a.u., successfully capture the correct qualitative behaviour of the coherence measure throughout, although losing some accuracy at later times $>3000$ a.u. when the reflected wavepacket re-enters the extended coupling region. {This loss in accuracy may be due to interference effects, which have been known to pose certain limitations to trajectory-based models \cite{ZhMa03}.
+As we shall see, a similar behaviour also occurs in the case of study treated in the next section.}

-More accurate results can in principle be obtained by choosing a smaller regularization lengthscale ${\alpha}$, as discussed earlier.
-However, descreasing the regularization lengthscale ${\alpha}$ comes at the cost of increasing the number of bohmions and requiring a smaller timestep.
+\paragraph{Accuracy.} More accurate results can in principle be obtained by choosing a smaller regularization lengthscale ${\alpha}$, as discussed earlier.
+However, {as mentioned earlier,} decreasing the regularization lengthscale ${\alpha}$ also comes at the cost of increasing the number of bohmions and requiring a smaller timestep.
 In practice we find that the latter is the principle limitation, because our numerical method (based on a fixed timestep Runge-Kutta scheme) eventually loses stability for much smaller ${\alpha}$.
 It would be worth investigating whether this situation could be improved by using an adaptive scheme.